hnrobert/gu/README.md

 `gu` is a command-line tool for managing multiple Git user profiles on a single machine, facilitating the switching of user information between personal and work projects.

+Profiles are stored at `~/.gu/profiles`; helper executable `/usr/local/bin/gutemp` is used for SSH forced-command bindings.

 ### Installation

 Run the following commands to install `gu`: